lewmoore/Raindrops/README.md

 * Refactor Raindrop to evaluate all modulos of 3 and 7 to PlingPlong and extract to function
 * Raindrop evaluates 70 to PlangPlong
 * Raindrop evaluates 140 to PlangPlong
+* Refactor Raindrop to evaluate all modulos of 5 and 7 to PlangPlong